bojinyao/exam-generation/README.md

 python3 midterm-q1 <arguments>
 ```

 This way, future maintainers do not even need to open up your code and dig through project directory in order to use your code.
-To make your code more programmer-friendly, checkout [Flags](#flags).
+To make your code more programmer-friendly, checkout [Program Arguments](#program-arguments).

 #### Optional